nathanielmengers/ecse373_f22_nnm22_navvis_description/README.md

 - use_gui: True by default.
 This allows the user to specify the joint angle of the wheels using the joint_state_publisher_gui.
 Setting to false executes joint_state_publisher instead.
 >roslaunch navvis_description display.launch use_gui:=false

 - config_filename: Default configuration file is config.rviz in the contained config folder.
 The default shows only the robot with no sensing or map.
 The included config_with_lasers.rviz displays LIDAR data from three sensors on the robot.
 The included config_with_lasers_and_map.rviz additionally shows a 2D mapo of the environment.
 Note that users must provide their own map and LIDAR data.
 These are not included with the navvis_description package.

 - config_file: Defaults to <package_path>/config/config.rviz.
-As with the geometry file, users may specify a configuration file in any other filder.
+As with the geometry file, users may specify a configuration file in any other folder.

 >roslaunch navvis_description display.launch config_file:=<file_location/file_name.rviz>

-# Author
+## Author
 Nathan Mengers